Business, Enterprise and Economics

 The department offers the following Key Stage 4 courses for students in Years 10 and 11:

-The course is made up of 3 components
+This course is made up of 2 themes:

 The course is made up of 2 units:

 - How the Market Works – an investigation into the economic problem, how markets in capitalist economies work and how firms operate in competitive markets.

 - How the Economy Works – an investigation into how governments in capitalist economies attempt to achieve growth, full employment, price stability and the redistribution of income

 Each unit is assessed via an exam set by the exam board.